 Another popular gem paying tribute to its neighbourhood, but Bellwoods’ influence stretches far beyond.
-In fact, their original Ossington Ave. location was so busy that they had to expand and now run out of two storefronts where they sell bottles, pour glasses and innovate new flavours.
+In fact, their original Ossington Ave. location was too busy so they expanded the brand to two sistinct storefronts where they sell bottles, pour glasses and innovate new flavours.
 Light fresh and hoppy, dark and rich, barrel aged or perhaps you’re looking for something more on the wild side?
 They’ve got it all when the season is right. website

 Sample refined indulgence at a wine bar

 Now, these are spots where you’ll really prefect your palate and even getting drunk can be a stylish endeavour, one of our favourite things to do in Toronto.

 Wine bar Paris Paris takes inspiration from the French.
 Fuelled by their love of wine, they’ve really made it the star of the show.
 The sweet and stylish wine bar is the perfect place to go for a casual drink any time of day.
 Make sure you also try the food!
 From oysters and charcuterie, to more substantial options like chicken and mushroom, the rich and abundant flavours are perfectly cut by a nice glass of wine, or two.